 There are several recommended MDM software in the market, such as Cisco Meraki, Jamf, and IBM MaaS360.

 Many corporate leaders are aware of the importance of cybersecurity.
 But not all of them are actually practising it in their businesses.

-The truth is, good cyber hygiene is not just one department’s concern but the entire organisation’s.
+Truth is, good cyber hygiene is not just one department’s concern but the entire organisation’s.